-Like every other college or university, the health and dental plan at Coast Mountain College is a universal service, meaning that everyone is included.
+Like every other college or university, the health and dental plan at Coast Mountain College is a universal service, meaning that everyone who is eligible is included.
 However, if you already have coverage for extended health and dental benefits, usually through an employer or family member, you can opt out of the plan provided by the Students’ Union.
-For you to be able to opt-out, the coverage you have already needs to be equivalent to the Students’ Union’s plan.
+For you to be able to opt-out, your existing coverage needs to be equivalent to the Students’ Union’s plan.

 Extended health and dental insurance commonly includes such benefits as prescription medication, paramedical and extended health services and products, and comprehensive dental coverage, each at a level that provides tangible benefits.
 So equivalent coverage would be a plan that has these essential elements, and is generally provided through a parent, spouse or employer.
 Examples of things that are not equivalent coverage include basic BC government (or other provincial) medical coverage, travel insurance, emergency medical coverage, and certain individual coverage packages.

 Many benefit plans can still leave you with huge financial shortfalls for necessary treatments, prescription drugs or dental procedures.
 Compare your existing coverage and your bills from last year, and make sure you have enough coverage through your current benefit plan before opting out of the Students’ Union’s plan.
 Details of the Students’ Union plan can be found under WHAT’S COVERED.
 If you don’t think your current coverage is sufficient, consider keeping the Students’ Union coverage as well in order to make sure you are fully covered (having two plans means that you can claim from one, expenses that are not covered by the other).